brown-ccv/ccv-website-content/blog/2023-year-in-review.md

 ---
-title: 2023 at CCV: A Year of Progress and Innovation
+title: 2023 at CCV, A Year of Progress and Innovation
 author: Ellen Duong
 people:
     - Ellen Duong